egor7/blog-1/csv/csv.md

 5         sl1     13:10 13:13 ,6h
 ```

-Character `h` at the end of the integer list in column `taskID` denotes the short modifier, i.e. the integer is stored in one byte.
-Function `.csv.info` try to save memory and use the integer and floating point representation that requires the least space while preserving all information.
+Character `h` at the end of the integer list in column `taskID` denotes the _short_ datatype, i.e. an integer is stored in one byte.
+Function `.csv.info` tries to save memory and use the integer and floating-point representation that requires the least space while preserving all information.

-To get the ratio, we need to work with elapsed times
+To get the ratio, we need to work with elapsed times.

 ```
 q) select requestID, rate: duration % end-start from